WSU-kduncan/ceg3120-cicd-dyoung1023/README-CD.md

     - ./deployment/hook.json

 ### Configuring a Payload Sender ###
-- I chose DockerHub, because
+- I chose DockerHub, because of its native webhook support
 - The payload is triggered when there is a push
 - You can verify a successful payload delivery by going to dockerhub and going to webhooks and under view history it will say successful
   - Also, reaading the logs on the terminal will state the success